Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: Option to change main forum title
+* Fixed: Broken cookies when using SEO-friendly URLs
 * Performance improvements and code optimizations
 = 1.9.6 =
 * Added: Option to disable counting of topic views